Australia-NZ favored for 2023 Women’s WCup after Japan quits

 Praising Japan’s decision to quit the contest as “another impressive show of Asian football unity,” AFC President Sheikh Salman bin Ebrahim Al Khalifa called on Asia members to vote for the cross-confederation bid.

-“This is the most technically impressive of the bids that the council must choose from on June 25 and we must be guided by the experts,” the Bahraini royal said.
+“This is the most technically impressive of the bids that the council must choose from on June 25 and we must be guided by the experts,” he said.

 None of the remaining bidders has ever hosted a senior men’s or women’s World Cup.
 Victory for the Australia and New Zealand would be the first time a World Cup has been split across two confederations.